chrisdoble/gps-receiver/README.md

 The dashboard takes information from the receiver's HTTP server and renders it in a web-based interface.

-All commands in this section should be run from the `dashboard` directory.
+All commands in this section should be run from the `dashboard` directory unless otherwise noted.

 ## Setup